arnasmat/Blockchain-4-dApps/README.md

 # dCrowd
-dCrowd is a decentralized ethereum smart contract-based crowdfunding/crowdsourcing application.
+dCrowd is a decentralized ethereum smart contract-based crowdfunding/crowdsourcing application with an [Android application for a frontend](https://github.com/arnasmat/dCrowd/tree/main)

 # Working principles
 The dCrowd application works on these key principles: